 2. Chickpea Flour

-Chickpea flour, as the name suggests, is made from chickpeas (garbonzo beans).
-It's a nutritionally dense flour that is grain-free and packed with protein and fibre, making it a great choice to amp up your baking and cooking.
+Chickpea flour, as the name suggests, is made from chickpeas (garbanzo beans).
+It’s a nutritionally dense flour that is grain-free and packed with protein and fibre, making it a great choice to amp up your baking and cooking.

-Chickpea flour is one of my favourite pantry staples because it's fantastic for both sweet and savory dishes.
+Chickpea flour is one of my favourite pantry staples because it’s fantastic for both sweet and savory dishes.
 Add it to your flour blends and bake lemon poppyseed muffins, whip up a batch of the best ever banana pancakes or roll out some gluten-free sweet potato gnocchi.
 It also makes an amazing pizza crust and sandwich bread.
 You could even incorporate some into sourdough bread.

-How to use chickpea flour: Use chickpea flour in gluten-free baking like breads, muffins and cookies, add it to pancake or waffle recipes, use it in a roux to thicken stews, sauces or soups, or incorporate it into dumplings.
+How to use chickpea flour: Use chickpea flour in gluten-free baking like breads, muffins and cookies.
+Add it to pancake or waffle recipes, use it in a roux to thicken stews, sauces or soups, or incorporate it into dumplings.

 Best stored: In a sealed jar in a cool, dry place.